valhuber/ApiLogicServer/api_logic_server_cli/docs/Install-Eval.md

 The fastest way to explore API Logic Server - *with __no install__* - is to follow this [Exploration Guide](#exploration-guide) to create, explore and customize a project.

 !!!
-Caution "Codespaces sometimes not authorized"
+Caution "Requires Codespaces Beta, or in organization with Codespaces enabled"
-    While Codespaces is almost always enabled, we have seen some instances where it is not.
-We are [researching this](https://github.com/community/community/discussions/32791){:target="_blank" rel="noopener"} with the Codespaces team.
+    There are currently restrictions on Codespaces usage.
+It appears these will be [removed in the near future](https://github.com/community/community/discussions/32791){:target="_blank" rel="noopener"}.

 If you are new to API Logic Server, the following section provides a brief overview.